polymorphic92/PD-workflow/PITCHME.md

 3 We should always be looking were the puck is going (not where the puck is)

 +++
- ### Recommendations on how to Optimize your Workflow and Tooling
+ ### Optimizing Workflow and Tooling  Recommendations
- *  Try to identify parts of your "workflow" that could be optimized
+ *  Try to identify parts of your "Workflow" that could be optimized
- *  Can this part of the Workflow or tool be automated
+ *  Can this part of the Workflow or tool be automated |
- *  Investigate new features, plugins, add-ons in currently used apps
+ *  Investigate new features, plugins, add-ons in currently used apps |
- *  Search for alternative app that meets your needs
+ *  Search for alternative app that meets your needs |

 Note:
-Here are a few broad recommendations
+Here are a few broad recommendations for Optimizing Workflow and Tooling

 ---
 ## Examples